API Reference

 The first term represents direct photon recoil normal to the surface.
 The second term accounts for photons intercepted by other facets (self-heating contribution).

-Outputs (stored in stpm)
+Outputs (stored in state)

 Physical Significance